numpy/numpy/doc/source/dev/development_gitpod.rst

 Option 1: Using Liveserve
 ***************************

 #.
 View the documentation in ``NumPy/doc/build/html``.
-You can start with "index.html "and browse, or you can jump straight to the file you're interested in.
+You can start with ``index.html`` and browse, or you can jump straight to the file you're interested in.
 #.
 To see the rendered version of a page, you can right-click on the ``.html`` file and click on **Open with Live Serve**.
 Alternatively, you can open the file in the editor and click on the **Go live** button on the status bar.

     .. image:: ./gitpod-imgs/vscode-statusbar.png